spences10/scottspence.com/posts/2017/01/04/twitter-mctwitbot/index.md

 together my own Twitter-bot which I use on my [@spences10] Twitter account.

-> If you'r wondering about the post name [check here]
+> If you're wondering about the post name [check here]

 ## Technologies used